chloechsu/curve-smoothing/README.md

 With a high-pass filter on the flow direction, we can shrink small bumps while preserving large features.

+To see a more detailed technical explanation, please refer to my presentation slides (slides.pdf).

 For documentation of Keenan's original package, see doc/libddg_userguide.pdf